awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticache-globalreplicationgroup.md

 # AWS::ElastiCache::GlobalReplicationGroup<a name="aws-resource-elasticache-globalreplicationgroup"></a>

-Consists of a primary cluster that accepts writes and an associated secondary cluster that resides in a different AWS region\.
+Consists of a primary cluster that accepts writes and an associated secondary cluster that resides in a different Amazon region\.
 The secondary cluster accepts only reads\.
 The primary cluster automatically replicates updates to the secondary cluster\.
 + The **GlobalReplicationGroupIdSuffix** represents the name of the Global datastore, which is what you use to associate a secondary cluster\.

 ## Syntax<a name="aws-resource-elasticache-globalreplicationgroup-syntax"></a>